MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/processor-compatibility-mode.md

 # Dynamic processor compatibility mode in Azure Stack HCI

-> Applies to: Azure Stack HCI, version 20H2 **Alvin: Does this also apply to WS19? what about WS22/HCIv2?**
+> Applies to: Azure Stack HCI, version 21H2

 The dynamic processor compatibility mode in Azure Stack HCI has been updated to take advantage of new processor capabilities in a clustered environment.
 Processor compatibility works by determining the supported processor features for each individual node in the cluster and calculating the common denominator across all processors.
 Virtual machines (VMs) are configured to use the maximum number of features available across all servers in the cluster.
 This improves performance compared to the previous version of processor compatibility that defaulted to a minimal, fixed set of processor capabilities.

-   > [!IMPORTANT]
+   > [!NOTE]
-   > Only Hyper-V VMs with the latest configuration version (10.0) benefit from the dynamic configuration.
-VMs with older versions won't benefit from the dynamic configuration and will continue to use fixed processor capabilities from the previous version.
+   > This feature is only available in Azure Stack HCI, version 21H2, and it won't be backported to version 20H2.
+For information about processor compatibility mode in Windows Server, see [Processor Compatibility Mode in Hyper-V](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn859550(v=ws.11)).

 ## When to use processor compatibility mode

 Processor compatibility mode allow you to move a live VM (live migrating) or move a VM that is saved between nodes with different process capability sets.
 However, even when processor compatibility is enabled, you can't move VMs between hosts with different processor manufacturers.
 For example, you can't move running VMs or saved state VMs from a host with Intel processors to a host with AMD processors.
 If you must move a VM in this manner, shut the VM down first, then restart it on the new host.

+   > [!IMPORTANT]
+   > Only Hyper-V VMs with the latest configuration version (10.0) benefit from the dynamic configuration.
+VMs with older versions won't benefit from the dynamic configuration and will continue to use fixed processor capabilities from the previous version.

 We recommend enabling processor compatibility mode for VMs running on Azure Stack HCI.
 This provides the highest level of capabilities, and when it's time to migrate to new hardware, moving the VMs won't require downtime.